Javascript is not enabled.

 A little extra planning can help ensure you make it to your flight on time.

 • Check on TSA lines from home.
 Many major airports have live or estimated TSA wait times listed on their websites.
+However, the New York Times reported that as lines grew long on March 23, some airports removed the estimates from websites.
 TSA is not updating its MyTSA app during the shutdown.

 • Earlier is better.
-During Sunday’s extreme waits, Houston’s Hobby Airport urged travelers via social media to arrive four to five hours early, the AP reported.
-The airport’s website currently recommends domestic travelers arrive three hours before their flight, and international travelers should budget for four.
+During the extreme waits on March 8, Houston’s William P. Hobby Airport urged travelers via social media to arrive four to five hours early, the AP reported.

 • Use TSA PreCheck or Clear.
 Expedited TSA PreCheck lanes are still open, as staffing permits.
 Though the PreCheck application process takes anywhere from three days to two months when TSA is normally staffed, the privately run company Clear has kiosks in about 60 airports to enroll travelers in minutes.
 It costs more than PreCheck — $209 per year for Clear bundled with PreCheck, versus $85 for five years for PreCheck only — though free trials are often available.
 The Global Entry program, which expedites American travelers returning to the U.S., reopened March 11.
 DHS had suspended the program on Feb.
 22, citing the partial shutdown.